 In my case, at least, there’s a disconnect between the balance system of my inner ear and my eyes which means my brain is unable to resolve the conflicting information because the information its processing doesn’t match up.

 I have discomfort with patterned surfaces, like walking over patterned floors.
 I also have persistent sensations of unsteadiness and dizziness without vertigo that’s been 24/7 for years, which can be made worse by scrolling on my phone, a train moving past me on the platform, and looking out of the window of a moving vehicle.

-Every time I try to exercise these symptoms will rocket up in intensity, which can cause my entire body to develop muscle weakness and, at times, cause me to blackout.
-These episodes can last 40 minutes, and leave you feeling really vulnerable.
-I’ve mentioned this before when I previously talked about the weirdness of my anxiety disorder, which you can read here if you’re interested in finding out more.
-But theirs also a chance that some of the issues I’ve just stated could be explained by my newly diagnosed reactive hypoglycemia (My Short Synacthen Test).
+Every time I try to exercise, these symptoms will rocket up in intensity, which can cause my entire body to develop muscle weakness and, at times, cause me to black out.
+These episodes can last 40 minutes and leave you feeling really vulnerable.
+I mentioned this before when I previously talked about the weirdness of my anxiety disorder, which you can read here if you’re interested in finding out more.
+But there’s also a chance that some of the issues I’ve just stated could be explained by my newly diagnosed reactive hypoglycemia (My Experience Of The Short Synacthen Test (SST)).

 I’ve been recommended to try VRT first, and if that doesn’t work, then they’ll try medication.
-Although now I know the medication I might have to try are largely from the antidepressant group, then I’m concerned it’ll cause me to have a psychotic episode as they did before (Drug-Induced Psychosis And My Anxiety Disorders).
+Although now I know the medication, I might have to try is largely from the antidepressant group, then I’m concerned it’ll cause me to have a psychotic episode as they did before (The Unusual Link Between Drug-Induced Psychosis And My Anxietiess).

 Unwanted Life readers.

 For the articles that I can’t find free access to, I’ll provide the links to their abstract and provide their doi code so you can look them up.
 Thus, if you have education access, subscribe to the publications that own the rights to the articles, or have access to them through work, you can read the full article yourself.